 1. Opt for hardscaping in an urban garden

 Embrace modernity in urban gardens by keeping a sense of formality.
 The clean lines, asymmetric layout and contrasting materials reflect the architecture of this extended Victorian terrace in London, making the garden feel almost like an extension of its design.
 There's still texture going on here with the beautiful, slightly wild raised beds, dark planters and there's even a lawn squeezed in too, so it doesn't feel unnatural, just a lovely balance between architecture and nature.

 'A great budget tip is to build simple rectangular planters out of pallets - that's one good thing about living in the city, you can always pick up discarded pallets for free! ' says Kristina Hasan aka The Hackney Gardener.

 'Paint them black or dark green for a sleek look and line them with empty compost bags to stop them from rotting and keep moisture in.
 With the planting, for instant impact, I would go for fast-growing annuals like nasturtiums and maybe Cobea Scandens climbing up a wigwam for some height.
 Then you can build up a collection of perennial plants over a few years, dividing them and taking cuttings to create new plants for free.'

 2. Ditch the lawn in an urban garden

-And if a lawn isn't a top priority in your garden, then ditch it altogether.
-A small square patch of lawn floating in the center of a garden isn't going to add anything, so instead copy this gorgeous urban gardening idea and turn your space into a jungle-like space, with towering exotic plants, colorful raised planters and at the center of it all the perfect patio for alfresco entertaining.
+If a lawn isn't a top priority in your garden, then ditch it altogether.
+A small square patch of lawn floating in the center of a garden isn't going to add anything, so instead copy this gorgeous urban gardening idea and turn your space into a relaxed, informal space, with with plenty of greenery and at the center of it all the perfect spot for alfresco entertaining, complete with firepit idea.